tillmanjr/SudokuSolver/README.md

 # SudokuSolver
-Sudoku Solver using back tracking
+Sudoku Puzzle Solver using a back tracking approach.

 I recently came across several articles (medium.com) describing how to create a solver for [Sudoku](https://en.wikipedia.org/wiki/Sudoku) using Python.

 One article took a [Linear Optimization/Programming](https://en.wikipedia.org/wiki/Linear_programming) approach.
 Using linear programming for a problem like Sudoku is tremendous overkill.
 However, Sudoku provided an excellent easy-to-grasp problem for introducing Linear Optimization concepts; something the author put to good use.